New Langroid server-takeover flaw CVE-2026-54769 (CVSS 10.0): AI-written code gives unauth RCE — update to 0.65.2

 Quick chart: are you affected?

-The risk depends on whether you use Langroid, whether SQLChatAgent is exposed to external input, and how you set database privileges.
+The risk depends on whether you use Langroid, whether the components that have the AI write code or SQL (TableChatAgent, VectorStore, SQLChatAgent) are exposed to external input, and how you set the target's privileges.
+In every case, the version to move to is 0.65.2 or later, which closes both holes.

 | Usage | Risk | Priority | Action now |